h0mbre/h0mbre.github.io/_posts/2019-10-17-Babys-First-Shellcode.md

 ```

 Final length: 100 bytes

 Null-Free: True

 ## Conclusion
 This was a ton of fun, I think a good excercise for the reader would be using `CreateProcessA` to spawn a message box with custom text.
 In the next post, we'll make our code more robust by adding an exit function which will require finding new ways to dynamically find functions.
-Until next time!
+Until next time.

+## One More Thanks
+Thank you to the blog post authors and the author of the calc shellcode on PacketStorm.
+Thank you to everyone who publishes free content for all of us to learn, it is much appreciated!